revk/ESP32-LED/Manuals/Overview.md

 ## Virtual strips

 You can configure settings for a number of virtual strips.
-This allows the various settings.
+This allows the various settings, and a config JSON.
+If `effect` is set, the JSON is the various parameters for the effect.
+If not, then the config can be a JSON set of multiple effects.
+The config can cover all the strip, just using the settings as a default.

 ## Home Assistant

 You can configure Home Assistant use.
-For this you enable `haenable` and set one or more preset names `haname[]`.
-These then appear in HA as separate lights.
+For this you enable `haenable`.
+Each virtual strip can be a *light* if you set the HA name on the virtual strip.

-The preset configuration `haconfig[]` can be a complete set of multiple effects, in which case the *light* in HA has colour and brightness.
-Or it can be just the attributes for an effect (e.g. `len`, `start`, etc) in which case HA sees the *light* as having an *effect* as well, allowing any effect to be selected dynamically.
+If you leave `effect` not set, then HA can send an effect setting as well.

 The HA *lights* are layered as well as any lighting set by the web interface or MQTT, independently, based on HA turning the *lights* on or not.
 The MQTT/web effects first, then each *on* preset, in order.